 - An interpreter may be provided on-site or via video or audio remote interpreting service, based on the availability and preference of the treating provider.

-- As of January 1, 2022, to be paid for interpreting services at an injured worker's medical appointment, interpreters must be listed as certified on one of the certification bodies listed in Rule 18-7.
-As of April 2020, certifiable languages are Spanish, Korean, Arabic, Mandarin, Cantonese, Vietnamese and Russian.
+- As of January 1, 2022, to be paid for interpreting services at an injured worker’s medical appointment, interpreters must be listed as certified on one of the certification bodies listed in Rule 18-7(H).
+Certifiable languages are Spanish, Cantonese, Mandarin, Russian, Korean, Vietnamese and Arabic.

 - As of 2022, for all other languages, or in the event a certified interpreter is unavailable, the interpreter must be qualified.
 Qualified means the interpreter has documentation showing completion of at least 40 hours of healthcare interpreter training.

-- Beginning in 2022, if certification is available for the language spoken by the injured worker, in order for the interpreter services to be paid by Pinnacol, a certified interpreter must be utilized.
+- If certification is available for the language spoken by the injured worker, in order for the interpreter services to be paid by Pinnacol, a certified interpreter must be utilized.
 A qualified interpreter may be used if a good faith effort first was made to obtain a certified interpreter.

 If issues arise in the process of assigning an interpreter or with the services provided by an interpreter, please contact the Pinnacol claims representative immediately.

 Your support and cooperation is appreciated.
-Our ultimate goal is to align all parties to provide uninterrupted, quality service to our non-English speaking injured workers.
+Our ultimate goal is to align all parties to provide uninterrupted, quality service from certified interpreters for our non-English speaking injured workers.